• Home

 chart label CE225

-• Let’s hide the Stats which comes on the left corner for every bar.
+• Let’s hide the Stats that appear in the left corner for every bar.

 hide the Stats CE225

-• For that click on the highlight pencil icon on the top of the Overall bars.
+• For that, click on the highlight pencil icon at the top of the Overall bars.
 Then, expand the “Stats” properties and disable the “Show” option.
-Once done click on the “Apply All” button.
+Once done, click on the “Apply All” button.

 • To persist these changes made to the chart, you can click on the “Save Changes” button.